 Prospective ECE calculus teachers should have:

 - a strong undergraduate mathematics major plus a Master’s degree in a closely related field, such as Mathematics Education.

 Among the courses showing a strong mathematics undergraduate background, the transcript must include at least a theoretical proof-oriented course on the theory of calculus (i.e., Real Analysis or Theoretical Advanced Calculus) with a grade of B or better.
-Let me clarify that this requirement of a B or better in a proof-oriented theory of calculus course is only part of a strong undergraduate mathematics major.
+Just to clarify, this requirement of a B or better in a proof-oriented theory of calculus course is only part of a strong undergraduate mathematics major.
 Exceptions to this requirement are highly unusual, and occur only in very special circumstances.
 Certification standards for Math 1030Q are somewhat less rigorous.
 For further information, contact the ECE Program Office Manager.

 A nominee’s principal and department head (or teaching supervisor) submit to the Manager letters of nomination with the Program’s downloadable Instructor Certification Application form.
 The letters should discuss the nominee’s teaching qualifications in detail and include evidence of the teacher’s skill, based on first-hand evaluation and the record of student achievement.
 The teacher’s professional résumé and a complete set of original transcripts (or certified copies from the school’s files) should accompany the application.
 Favorable review of those materials leads to a certification interview at Storrs with the Departmental coordinator:

 Director of the Undergraduate Program